 Running parallel to the technological disruption through digitalisation, the global workforce is undergoing huge change.
 The largest generation in history - the Baby Boomers - are retiring in droves.
 And the vacuum is being filled by increasing volumes of highly educated Millennials, spilling out from our universities and training institutes.
-By the year 2020, Millennials will comprise over half of the global workforce.
+By the year 2020, Millennials will comprise over half of the global workforce.1

-This rejuvenation will breathe new life into our workplaces and businesses - but only if the human resource management profession meets the needs of this new tribe.
+This rejuvenation will breathe new life into the hospitality industry in Hong Kong - but only if the human resource management profession meets the needs of this new tribe.

 In theory, the influx of digital natives should mean a skills injection leading to gains in productivity and innovation.
 The Millennials filing into the workforce are more qualified than their predecessors.

-In OECD countries, close to 40% of 25-34 year-olds now have a tertiary education, compared to around 25% of 55-64 year-olds.
+In OECD countries, including Hong Kong, close to 40% of 25-34 year-olds now have a tertiary education, compared to around 25% of 55-64 year-olds.2